 Since 2007, the public capital markets have often been either unavailable or unattractive to many community banks and holding companies.
 These community banks have had to rely more on existing shareholders, directors and insiders for capital raises and less on new investors, including institutions and private equity investors.
 S. 2155, enacted in 2018, included a favorable community bank provision which raised the asset limit under the Federal Reserve’s Small Bank Holding Company Policy Statement from $1 billion to $3 billion, allowing more community bank holding companies to more easily raise capital.

-In addition, the asset thresholds for requiring both an independent annual audit of an insured depository institution and an internal control report under the Federal Deposit Insurance Corporation Improvement Act (FDICIA) should be raised to reflect industry consolidation and the overall increase in size of community banks.
+Federal Deposit Insurance Corporation Improvement Act.
+ICBA supports modernizing the asset thresholds for requiring both an independent annual audit of an insured depository institution and an internal control report under the Federal Deposit Insurance Corporation Improvement Act (FDICIA).
+The FDICIA asset thresholds should be raised to reflect the overall increase in the size of community banks since these thresholds were last adjusted in 1993 and 2005.
 The asset threshold for requiring an annual audit should be raised from $500 million to $1 billion, and the asset threshold for an internal control report should be raised from $1 billion to $5 billion.